 In addition to base salary and cash bonus compensation, each of our Named Executive Officers is provided long-term equity incentive compensation.
 The use of long-term equity incentives creates a link between executive compensation and our long-term performance, thereby creating alignment between executive and investor interests.
-In 2014, our board of directors and our stockholders approved the 2014 Stock Plan, which provides the flexibility to grant a variety of long-term equity incentive awards, including stock options, stock appreciation rights and other stock-based awards.

-As of December 29, 2018, only stock options to purchase shares of our common stock have been granted to the Named Executive Officers under the 2014 Stock Plan.
-In connection with the adoption of the 2014 Stock Plan, the Compensation Committee made stock option grants to the Named Executive Officers that were intended to provide five years of long-term incentive on an up-front basis.
-Equity awards granted to the Named Executive Officers under the 2014 Stock Plan were determined based on market competitiveness, criticality of position and individual performance (both historical and expected future performance).
-Historically, stock options have been, and we expect they will continue to be, a core element of long-term incentive opportunity for our Named Executive Officers.
+Equity awards granted to our Named Executive Officers under our 2014 Stock Incentive Plan (the "2014 Stock Plan") and 2019 Incentive Plan (the "2019 Incentive Plan") were determined based on market competitiveness, criticality of position and individual performance (both historical and expected future performance).
+Historically, stock options have been a core element of long-term incentive opportunity for our Named Executive Officers.
+We expect that options and/or restricted stock units or performance stock units will continue to be a core element of long-term incentive opportunity.
 The Compensation Committee believes that the best way to align compensation of our Named Executive Officers with long-term growth and profitability is to design long-term incentive compensation that is, to a great degree, dependent on Company performance.